 - Meanwhile, blend the tomatoes, garlic, yellow pepper, stock cube, and 1/2 cup water.
 Make sure they are blended together very well.

-- Then, whisk the peanut butter with 1/3 cup of liquid in a small bowl.
+- Then, make the peanut butter mixture by whisking the peanut butter with 1/3 cup of liquid in a small mixing bowl.
 This just helps the peanut butter better incorporate into the stew base.

-- Finally, add the chicken to your peanut butter and tomato mafé base.
+- Finally, add the chicken to your peanut sauce and tomato mafé base.
 You can add the remaining prepared vegetables as well.
 They include cabbage, cassava, eggplant, potatoes, sweet potato, and turnip.

 - Bring the stew to a boil over medium-high heat.

-- Once boiling, reduce the heat and allow the ingredients to simmer on low heat for 20-25 minutes.
+- Once boiling, reduce the heat and allow the ingredients to simmer on low heat for 20-25 minutes until the sauce thickens.

 - Your chicken mafé stew is ready to be served when the chicken is completely cooked, and the vegetables are tender.